What Is Coffee? History, Types, and Benefits

 So what is coffee?
 It’s a brewed beverage made from roasted coffee beans, specifically the seeds of the Coffea plant.
 This plant, native to tropical regions, is cultivated for its beans, which are processed and brewed into one of the world's most popular beverages.
 Coffee is known for its stimulating effect due to caffeine, a natural psychoactive substance.
 Hence, why it wakes you up.
 The process of making coffee involves a lot of very important steps: harvesting ripe coffee cherries, processing to extract the beans, roasting to develop flavor, grinding to the appropriate size, and finally, brewing to extract the flavors into a steamy, delightful cup.
 The resulting beverage is appreciated for its rich aroma and distinct taste profile.
 Mmmm… we’re thirsty just thinking about it.
 The smell can vary greatly depending on the bean type, roasting level, and brewing method.
 Now, let’s dig into this global cultural phenomenon’s history and significant economic importance.

-Coffee: origin and history
+Coffee: Origin and History

 The history of coffee is as rich and complex as the beverage itself.
 It’s believed that coffee was discovered in the ancient coffee forests of Ethiopia, where a goat herder named Kaldi noticed that his goats became extra energetic after eating berries from a certain tree.
 A pretty funny sight.
 Intrigued, Kaldi tried the berries himself and experienced a similar burst of energy.
 The news of these berries spread quickly, and they eventually reached the Arabian Peninsula.
 By the 15th century, coffee was being cultivated in Yemen and had become part of Middle Eastern culture in a big way.
 Coffee houses, known as qahveh khaneh, began to pop up in cities across the Near East.
 These places become the ultimate centers for social gatherings, conversation, music, and intellectual exchanges.
 But coffee didn’t stop there—it continued on to Europe in the 17th century, where it quickly gained popularity (naturally) and became a staple in many households.
 By the late 19th and early 20th centuries, coffee was a global commodity, with different regions developing their own unique coffee cultures.